mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.1.md

 Since the original Buddha's death.
 There have been three schools of Buddhism:

 	- Source Buddhism: the teachings from Buddha during his lifetime
-	- Many Schools Buddhism: the
+	- Many Schools Buddhism: different schools that have divided on how to interpret and extend the teachings of Buddha
+	- Mahayana Buddhism:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5MzczNzQ0Niw3NDI0NTI1NDEsNjQzMD
-g4ODk2LDE0NTEwNjU0MjYsLTkyNjk0MTY4NywxOTQ4MDk3NTUx
-LDU0MTkxNjkwNCwxMTM0Mjg3MzE3LDExNjIwMDQxNjMsLTU0Nj
-k2ODc2M119
+eyJoaXN0b3J5IjpbLTEwOTk3MDczMTQsNzQyNDUyNTQxLDY0Mz
+A4ODg5NiwxNDUxMDY1NDI2LC05MjY5NDE2ODcsMTk0ODA5NzU1
+MSw1NDE5MTY5MDQsMTEzNDI4NzMxNywxMTYyMDA0MTYzLC01ND
+Y5Njg3NjNdfQ==
 -->